Ary-x86/esp32-humidity-sensor-LoRaWan/README.md

 This repository contains the complete firmware and cloud integration code for an ESP32-S3 based environmental sensor.
 The project is designed to be flexible, allowing data transmission to multiple cloud platforms (Arduino Cloud, Datacake) via two different connectivity methods: LoRaWAN (through KPN Things) and Wi-Fi.

+## ⚠️ Current Project Status - Prototype

+This project is currently in a prototype stage.

+The primary goal is to use LoRaWAN with **KPN Things** via the **OTAA (Over-the-Air Activation)** method.
+At present, the device firmware is theoretically correct but is unable to receive the `Join Accept` downlink from the KPN network.
+We are in contact with KPN to resolve this hardware/protocol compatibility issue.

+Because of this, the current status is:
+* **KPN Things Cloud Testing:** The data flow from **KPN Things -> AWS -> Arduino Cloud** and **KPN -> Datacake** can be fully tested using the **KPN Device Simulator**.
+This allows you to verify the entire cloud backend is working correctly without a physical device.
+* **End-to-End Device Testing:** To test the physical device sending data all the way to a cloud platform, the current working method is to use **ABP (Activation by Personalization) with The Things Network (TTN)**.

+The next major update will be the **"OTAA Support Update"** once the downlink issue with KPN Things is resolved.

 ## System Architecture

 This project has two primary data paths: